teachyourselfcoding/tp/docs/UserGuide.md

 Adds a new task into the schedule manager according to which day the task stated.
 A Task can be a Lesson, Event or Deadline.
 Lessons are classes that are held on every week in your timetable.
-Events are one-off and they only take place on a single day.
+Events are one-off, they only take place on a single day.
 Deadline are assignments where there is a due date.

 ### Adding a lesson: 'lesson'